-Craig W. Wiley is a Shareholder in the Indianapolis office of Jackson Lewis P.C.
+Craig W. Wiley is a Shareholder in the Indianapolis, Indiana, office of Jackson Lewis P.C.
 Mr. Wiley concentrates his practice in state and federal court in a broad range of labor and employment litigation matters, including Title VII, ADA, FMLA, ADEA, FLSA, wage and hour issues, covenants not to compete, trade secret litigation, and executive compensation and severance agreements.
-Mr. Wiley served a two-year term as the law clerk to United States Magistrate Judge Tim A. Baker, Southern District of Indiana.

 In 2012, Mr. Wiley was appointed City Attorney to the City of Beech Grove, Indiana, where he counsels the Mayor and Common Council on a variety of issues pertaining to municipal law.
 In this capacity, Mr. Wiley also serves as the City Prosecutor, prosecuting violations of the city code and misdemeanor traffic offenses.